AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 2.md

 Water in the soil can go down or up.
 - Up generally via uptake of plant roots.
 - Down: gravity pulls water down.
-Wants to flow through pores, but pores want to keep water in due to capillary for
+Wants to flow through pores, but pores want to keep water in due to capillary forces.
+Balance between the two determines flow.
+If soil is wet, gravity is stronger.
+If dry, capillary forces stronger.
+Flux pulled down by gravity is [[Permeability|Hydraulic Conductivity]].
+Strongly depends on amount of water in the soil (almost to the point it is a threshold process).
+Different soils have different grain sizes.
+Both hydraulic conductivity and grain size strongly influence model parameters

+## Field capacity
+[[Field Capacity]] is generally defined as the volumetric water content after excess water has drained away and the rate of downward movement has decreased.
+Serves as a practical measure for the water-holding capacity of a field soil.
+Water can still go below field capacity, e.g. through evaporation

+Above field capacity, rapid increase in amount of water being drained.
+Below field capacity, nothing really happens

+## Evapotranspiration
+In many catchments, more water leaves the catchment via evaporation than via streamflow.
+Streamflow is often storage-driven, leading to faster recession rates in summer compared to winter.
+Many long-term changes in runoff characteristics can be attributed to changes in evaporation.
+Integral part of hydrological models.

+Energy associated with whate